 The GAPS and CoGAPS algorithms are implemented in an open source C++ software based upon JAGS version 2.1.0 (GAPS-JAGS) and an R package to facilitate the running (CoGAPS, available through Bioconductor).
-The CoGAPS package relies on the interface between R and JAGS, rjags.
-It is important to link rjags to our redistribution of JAGS, GAPS-JAGS, to ensure proper interfacing between the GAPS algorithm and R.
+It is important to link CoGAPS to our distribution of GAPS-JAGS to ensure proper interfacing between the GAPS algorithm and R.

-The installation instructions provided in this section describe procedures to compile GAPS-JAGS (Section 2.1), to link GAPS-JAGS libraries to rjags (Section 2.2), and install the CoGAPS Bioconductor package (Section 2.3).
-We recommend that users proceed with installation in this order; i.e., first install GAPS-JAGS according to Section 2.1, then install rjags according to Section 2.2, and finally install the CoGAPS Bioconductor package according to Section 2.3.
-We note that the GAPS-JAGS and rjags installation follow the procedures for likewise installing the standard JAGS software, with the caveat that JAGS has been replaced by our software GAPS-JAGS.
+The installation instructions provided in this section describe procedures to compile GAPS-JAGS (Section 2.1) and install the CoGAPS Bioconductor package and link this package to the GAPS-JAGS libraries (Section 2.2).
+We recommend that users proceed with installation in this order; i.e., first install GAPS-JAGS according to Section 2.1 and then install the CoGAPS Bioconductor package according to Section 2.2.